Therapy sessions are available in-person, virtually via video calls, or voice calls.

 Autism Spectrum Disorder (ASD)

 ASD is characterised by difficulties in social interaction, communication, repetitive behaviours and sensory sensitivities.
 An assessment will provide a better understanding of the individual, and enable the relevant treatment and intervention to be given.
-Our assessment may include:

 • Structured interview with parents (Autism Diagnostic Interview, ADI-R)